 Candidate resource options means the potential demand-side resource options and potential supply-side resource options that advance to be included in one (1) or more alternative resource plans.

-Capacity means the maximum capability to continuously produce and deliver electric power.
+Capacity means the maximum capability to continuously produce and deliver electric power via supply-side resources or the avoidance of the need for this capability by demand-side resources.

 Capacity expansion model means optimization software used in developing the IRP filing to plan the least cost portfolio of supply-supply side and demand-side resources to be utilized over the planning horizon to meet demand, reliability, and policy goals.